 Online Webinar

 On August 6 at 9 am PT, dial in for a discussion on the proposed closure of U.S. embassies around the world as part of a broader effort by the government to reduce State Department spending.
 This conversation will address the potential effects on U.S. national security, foreign policy priorities, and the country’s ability to influence international affairs.
-Members will hear from Darrell Blocker, a Former American Intelligence Officer and Founder of DMB Consulting Services.
+Members will hear from Darrell Blocker, a Former American Intelligence Officer and Founder of DMB Consulting Services, and Michelle D. Gavin, Ralph Bunche Senior Fellow for Africa policy studies at the Council on Foreign Relations (CFR).

 Why it’s important: